isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-There are code/libraries that offer functions that declare a`T*` even though those function do not modify that `T`.
+There are code/libraries that offer functions that declare a `T*` even though those functions do not modify that `T`.
 This is a problem for people modernizing code.
 You can